v5.0 / 2026-04-07

 Torpedoes

-Seeker weapon.
-Torpedoes are launched by ships, which then become tracked on the map along with ships.
+Torpedoes are seekers launched by ships, which then become tracked on the map along with ships.
 Torpedoes are rated in terms of acceleration (how much a torpedo can change its vector each turn, in any direction) and warhead size.
 A torpedo's target is written down in secret by its firer, and tracks that target until destroyed, or until it strikes its target, doing its warhead in damage.
 This is more thoroughly described in the turn section below.

 Antimatter Torpedoes